Exploring Pasture Farming in the Field: Pros, Cons and Policy Needs

 Livestock production is often criticised for its impact on the environment and contribution to greenhouse gas emissions, but what are the facts and does the way in which the animals are managed influence that impact?

 The scientific evidence supporting the benefits of this system is strong and growing.
 Adapting grazing management has shown to enhance biodiversity on farms, improve animal welfare and also provide healthier meat for people to eat.
 The Pasture for Life mark is the first certification scheme for 100% grass-fed produce in the UK, and in Europe.
+Attendees will have an opportunity talk face-to-face to those who launched the certification scheme and discuss the approach with a diverse range of delegates.

 This event on 5th July 2017 will be based in Cirencester at the centre of the Cotswolds and within easy reach of London and other conurbations.
 The day will start with an explanation of the Pasture for Life scheme by Russ Carrington and hear from Farm Business lecturer at the Royal Agricultural University Jonathan Brunyee about farm economics in the context of climate change and Brexit.
 Dave Stanley, a farmer and environmental consultant, will follow with an overview of the science for grasslands and alternative farming systems for cattle and sheep.